-- Create a more diversified economy. - Become ready for economic opportunities aligned with 21st century trends. - Promote housing necessary for economic development and enhanced quality of life. - Encourage a range of housing types at different price points (including, but not limited to first-time home owners, workforce housing, and retirees). - Support the creation of necessary improvements to the Oregon International Port of Coos Bay to attract and stimulate economic opportunities. - Increase the City's short-term availability of industrial and commercial sites. - Update the City's Buildable Lands Inventory (BLI) to reflect truly buildable land. - Serve as a regional hub for commercial and professional support services.
+- Create a more diversified economy. - Become ready for economic opportunities aligned with 21st century trends. - Promote housing necessary for economic development and enhanced quality of life. - Establish a range of housing types consistent with State law that, by nature of their size, design, location or other factors, accommodate different price points.
+These may include, but are not limited to, duplexes, triplexes, quadplexes, cottage clusters, townhouses, etc. that are affordable to first-time homeowners, renters, workers at all income levels, and residents wishing to age in place. - Support the creation of necessary improvements to the Oregon International Port of Coos Bay to attract and stimulate economic opportunities. - Increase the City's short-term availability of industrial and commercial sites. - Update the City's Buildable Lands Inventory (BLI) to reflect truly buildable land. - Serve as a regional hub for commercial and professional support services.